abhinavxd/BSE-Bhavcopy/README.md

 # BSE-Bhacopy
-This application downloads bhavcopy from BSE website.
+### This application downloads bhavcopy from BSE website and makes it searchable
 ### BSE publishes a "Bhavcopy" (Equity) ZIP every day at 18:00 IST here: https://www.bseindia.com/markets/MarketInfo/BhavCopy.aspx

 * Update the system